rDock/2006.2

 the nearest cavity grid point is calculated.
 If the distance exceeds the value

-, a penalty is imposed based on the value
+of RMAX, a penalty is imposed based on the value

-of (distance - RMAX
+of (distance - RMAX).
+The penalty

-can be either linear or quadratic depending on the value of the QUADRATIC
+can be either linear or quadratic depending on the value of the QUADRATIC parameter.

 It should not be necessary to